box/kube-applier/README.md

 * `POLL_INTERVAL_SECONDS` - (int) Number of seconds to wait between each check for new commits to the repo (default is 5).
 Set to 0 to disable the wait period.
 * <a name="run-interval"></a>`FULL_RUN_INTERVAL_SECONDS` - (int) Number of seconds between automatic full runs (default is 300, or 5 minutes).
 Set to 0 to disable the wait period.
 * `DIFF_URL_FORMAT` - (string) If specified, allows the status page to display a link to the source code referencing the diff for a specific commit. `DIFF_URL_FORMAT` should be a URL for a hosted remote repo that supports linking to a commit hash.
 Replace the commit hash portion with "%s" so it can be filled in by kube-applier (e.g. `https://github.com/kubernetes/kubernetes/commit/%s`).
+* `DRY_RUN` - (bool) If true, kubectl command will be run with --dry-run flag.
+This means live configuration of the cluster is not changed.
+* `LABEL` - (string) K8s label that applier will use to filter resources.
+Add label with value 'false' on resource to filter out resource.
+Resourses with missing label are not filtered out.
+Resources which are filtered out are not managed by the kube-applier.
 ### Mounting the Git Repository

 There are two ways to mount the Git repository into the kube-applier container.